siberianfox/g2wiki/Homing-g2.md

 ![](images/digital_input.jpg)

 ### Switch Wiring
 To connect a switch to an input pin simply wire the switch across the ground and the input.
 This applies to both normally open (NO) and normally closed (NC) switches.
-Either NO or NC switches may be used.
 Each switch may be selected for NO or NC independently.
 We recommend using NC switches for better noise immunity to prevent false firings.

-Wire a single switch to each axis that will be part of homing.
-Homing does not require each switch to be independent - i.e. you can use a single input for multiple axes, but homing works better if the switches are independent.
+Wire a single switch to each axis that will be homed.
+Homing does not require each switch input to be independent - i.e. you can use a single input for multiple axes, but homing works better if the switches are independent.
 The following configuration is typical for most milling machines and 3D printers:

 	Pin  | Function    | Position on machine
 	-----|-------------|-------------------------